MichalinaKa/MichalinaKa/README.md

 ## I'm Michalna

-- ####I'm a creative frontend developer and aspiring web deigner.
+- I'm a **creative frontend developer** and **aspiring web deigner**.
 Currently, I work at WebCommitment where I'm a Web Developer and in INCO Academy where I'm working as trainer / process facilitator.
 Feel free to contact me

  🌱 I love to support people in their growth and looking for theirs personal resources to let the change happen.\